mobiquity-networks/MN-Notifications-Android-SDK/README.md

 iconname=<whatever the icon you'd like to use in the notifications is called, defaults to app icon>
 debug=true/false (setting this to true will allow the SDK to log messages, default is false)
 ```

+# Android Mobiquity Networks SDK v2 Sample App #

+## Release Notes ##
+* **1.0**
+* V2 Sample App that shows a simple integration

+## Setup ##
+Import project into Android Studio.
+Run on a real device (no simulators).

+To update the API key/secret simple edit the mobiquity.properties file in the assets directory.
+Below you will find the readme information for the SDK set and usage.